 Walt, recently took over a fleet of boats for his client and wanted to revitalize this 2015 23' Shearwater, which had significant oxidization issues on the hull, gunwales and hard top.
 As a local, he has met us at the various boat shows here in South Florida and continually kept hearing about the strong performance of our ceramic boat coating.

-Considering the necessary for extensive restoration work before applying the ceramic boat coating, Walt and the owner decided to move forward with us completing the application.
+Considering the necessity for extensive restoration work before applying the ceramic boat coating, Walt and the owner decided to move forward with us completing the application.

 This case study will be informative for any boat owner, detailer and/or marina who would like to understand the level of effort is required to complete a ceramic boat coating.
 And, that each boat presents their unique challenges and the requirement to make the best of it.

 - Ceramic Coating To:

 - Hull (waterline & up), transom, gunwales, all of the flat fiberglass on the top side and non-skid